Act! Extension Points

 nameattribute on the action element to determine the reference point, then define whether the position should be

 aftervia the type property.
-Check out the available supported icons.

 disabled properties are names of functions within your provided actions file.
 This file will be automatically generated for you by the CLI if you used that method, else you should create your own.
 Act! sets the variable actPlugin with type ActPlugin as a global to that file.
 From it you can access the available functionality in the API section.